CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * The contingency planning for DNS servers must be integrated into the existing contingency plan.
 * A system failure can lead to data loss.
 Therefore, a data protection concept for the zone files has to be created.
 This must be integrated into the existing data protection concept.
-* In addition to the disaster recovery plan for the DNS server, there must also be an emergency plan for the underlying operating system.
+* In addition to the disaster recovery plan for the DNS server, an emergency plan must also exist for the underlying operating system.
 * A functioning internet connection is required for the operation of a DNS server for requests from the Internet.
 * The system configuration must be documented.
 Important tasks must be described so that in the event of an emergency, the entire system can be restored by IT staff without prior knowledge of this system configuration.
 * If the failure was the result of an attack, the vulnerability must be resolved and documented.